vidaud/seta/seta-doc/docs/user-guide/communities/communityMemberships.md

 ## Administrator

-The Administrator profile can handle different options related to the manage of the communities and the users.
+The Administrator profile can handle different options related to the management of the communities and the users.
 To access go to the user profile and select from the dropdown menu.

 <figure markdown>
   ![Image title](../../img/administration_profile_menu.png)